taeruh/pauli_tracker/pauli_tracker/xdocs/scheduler.md

                 current_path.len() + 2 // similar as above
             };
             // if the already maximal required memory for the current subpath is bigger
-            // than minimal required memory for paths which have the same length or are
+            // than the minimal required memory for paths which have the same length or
-            // shorted, we skip this state and with that all paths that could be
+            // are shorter, we skip this state and with that all paths that could be
             // generated from this state
-            if current.space().max_memory() >= predicates[minimum_path_length] {
+            if current.space().max_memory() >= best_memory[minimum_path_length] {
                 if scheduler.skip_current().is_err() {
                     break;
                 }